zenoss/zenoss-RM-api/README.md

 - `method` - the name of the method you want to execute
 - `data` - a dictionary containing any information that needs to be passed to the method

 The `send()` method makes the HTTP request to the API and returns a response object.
-The response has a `json()` method that contains the JSON response in python format.
+The response has a `json()` method that returns the JSON response in python format.

 # Example